SandroMiguel/eslint-config-cecilia/README.md

 **ESLint configuration for awesome projects.**

-ESLint config Cecilia is a [sharable ESLint config](http://eslint.org/docs/developer-guide/shareable-configs.html) used in JavaScript projects ([Vanilla.js](http://vanilla-js.com/), [React.js](https://reactjs.org/) or [Node.js](https://nodejs.org/)).
+ESLint config Cecilia is an opinionated [shareable ESLint config](http://eslint.org/docs/developer-guide/shareable-configs.html) used in JavaScript projects ([Vanilla.js](http://vanilla-js.com/), [React.js](https://reactjs.org/) or [Node.js](https://nodejs.org/)).

-The goal of the ESLint config Cecilia is to keep the code clean and consistent.
+The goal of the ESLint config Cecilia is to keep the code clean and consistent using [Prettier](https://www.npmjs.com/package/prettier) and [ESLint](https://eslint.org/).

 ESLint config Cecilia rules are based on [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).